FStarLang/FStar/doc/book/part2/part2_inductive_type_families.rst

 type function, without introducing a non-positive definition as we did in ``also_non_pos`` above.

-For example, the definition below introduces a type ``free f a``, a a form of a tree whose leaf nodes contain ``a`` values, and whose internal nodes branch according the type function ``f``.
+For example, the definition below introduces a type ``free f a``, a form of a tree whose leaf nodes contain ``a`` values, and whose internal nodes branch according the type function ``f``.